Rehket/API-Issue/ReadMe.md

-# FastAPI Repo to identify an issue.
+# FastAPI Repo to identify an issue.(Now Fixed)

 - This repo to demonstrate a bug I am experiencing with trying to run a fastapi application.
+- The fix is to convert response from a SQLAlchemy model instance to a dict or a pydantic model instance.

 ## Issue Details
 ### Environment